 Sell Your Wedding Dress

-If you are interested in selling your dress after your wedding, there are many options to do so conveniently online!
-Be sure to check out the following websites:
+If you are interested in selling your dress after your wedding, there are many options to do so conveniently online:

 Of course, there's always eBay, as well!